open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 An important property of this design is described as "perfect subsetting".
-Buckets of an exponential Histogram with a given scale map directly into buckets of exponential Histograms with lesser scales, which allows consumers to automatically lower the resolution of a histogram (i.e., downscale) without introducing errors.
+Buckets of an exponential Histogram with a given scale map exactly into buckets of exponential Histograms with lesser scales, which allows consumers to automatically lower the resolution of a histogram (i.e., downscale) without introducing error.

 #### Exponential buckets